What is Kiosk – Kiosk Definition, Types and Evolution

 July 1994 from comp.infosystems.kiosks — well, I seem to recall having a discussion like this during the discussion phase for the group.
 If you’re asking me PERSONALLY what a kiosk is, I’ll answer as best I can, but I’d also like to see some other people’s responses.
 After all, my definition might be wrong — I’d like to find out.

-My definition of a kiosk is a stand-alone terminal of some sort, usually surrounded by some sort of booth (but not always).
-Kiosks can perform many functions including transactional (electronic funds transfer) and informational (what hours are the Valley Library open?) and functional (print me out that Hallmark card I just designed).
-Much if not all of what a kiosk does is determined by it’s software.
+My definition is a stand-alone terminal of some sort, usually surrounded by some sort of booth (but not always).
+They can perform many functions including transactional (electronic funds transfer) and informational (what hours are the Valley Library open?) and functional (print me out that Hallmark card I just designed).
+Much if not all is determined by it’s software.
 They can be network-connected or not, can have fancy video, etc. or not — it all depends on the software and how much effort the developers put into it.

 There are also a number of hardware considerations, but I think these are something I’m not as strong on and will let others answer. -dknight